-Remark: other combinations of attributes of insurance products shouldn’t represent any major deviation from the current IMIS.
+Remark: other combinations of attributes of insurance products shouldn’t represent any major deviation from the current openIMIS.

 Enriching of functionality of the payment module

 The payment module is just in process of its implementation (RfC 71).
 It needs some adjustments reflecting introduction of the entity Employer and the new features of insurance products.
 The adjustments are summarized in the following table: